ritsz/ritsz.github.io/_posts/2018-09-09-Design-Patterns-01.md

         MyClass *obj = creator.Create();
     }
 {% endhighlight %}
+* The class that uses the policies is called a host class.The host class derives from the policy class to derive the interface of the policies to be used.
 * By design, host classes allow configuration of functionality by using template derivation.
 * This is similar to Stratergy pattern, except the choice happens in compile time (we decide which policy to use) as opposed to run-time (we decide which stratergy to use on run-time).
 * In the above example, giving `MyClass` as *NewCreator* template argument was redundant since we know what the host class is going to work on.
 This can be solved using a `template template class`